 Paul Skerry CEng FICE FCInstCES FIMMM

-Paul is a Chartered Civil Engineer with over 25 years of experience in the construction industry.
-This includes civil engineering and building works for both private and public sector clients.
-He held a variety of operational roles before moving to focus on training and development of staff ten years ago.
+Paul is a Chartered Civil Engineer with 30 years construction industry experience.
+This includes civil engineering and building works for both public and private sector clients.
+He held a variety of operational roles before moving to specialise in training and development over ten years ago.

-Outside BAM, Paul is a member of numerous industry panels.
+Outside the company, Paul is a member of numerous industry panels.
 He is currently Co-Chair of the Employers Group at the Institution of Civil Engineers and Chief Examiner for the Chartered Institution of Civil Engineering Surveyors.
 He sees digital transformation of construction as being at the heart of economic recovery in the UK post-pandemic, with young people playing a key role in this and supports the implementation of modern methods of construction to drive productivity and carbon reduction.